yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 ## draft-ietf-acme-star-delegation-07

 * SecDir comments by Russ Housley.
-* In particular, reorganized some parts of the document to clarify handling of non-STAR certificaes.
+* In particular, reorganized some parts of the document to clarify handling of non-STAR certificates.
 * And changed the document's title accordingly.

 ## draft-ietf-acme-star-delegation-06